Sujato-Dutta/Real-Time-Hate-Detection-and-Content-Moderation/README.md

 # Real-Time Hate Detection and Content Moderation

 A production-ready, end-to-end pipeline to detect hate speech and offensive language in short texts.
-It includes an ETL pipeline, Supabase data ingestion, robust preprocessing, model training and evaluation with MLflow logging,concept drift detection and handling, reproducible pipelines via DVC, a Streamlit demo app, Docker packaging, deployment in Hugging Face Spaces and automated CI/CD with GitHub Actions.
+It includes an ETL pipeline, Supabase data ingestion, robust preprocessing, model training and evaluation with MLflow logging,concept drift detection and handling, reproducible pipelines via DVC, a Streamlit demo app, Docker packaging, deployment in Hugging Face Spaces and automated CI/CD pipeline with GitHub Actions.

 ## Features
 - Supabase ingestion +  ETL